 Applied Parameters: Action=FindSimilarUnderCursor

-This command is used to access the Find Similar Objects dialog, from which to set up search criteria for the Find Similar Objects (FSO) process.
+This command is used to access the Find Similar Objects dialog, in which you can set up search criteria for the Find Similar Objects (FSO) process.
 This process uses the attributes of the object under the cursor as a reference for finding several other objects with similar characteristics.
 This provides a fast, efficient method with which to select multiple similar objects for simultaneous editing.

-This command is accessed from the Schematic Editor, and Schematic Library Editor, by right-clicking over a placed design object and choosing the Find Similar Objects command from the context menu.
+This command is accessed from the PCB Editor and PCB Library Editor by right-clicking over a placed design object and choosing the Find Similar Objects command from the context menu.

-First, position the cursor over the required object in the main design workspace, similar objects to which, you wish to find.
+First, position the cursor over the required object in the main design workspace that are similar objects you wish to find.

-After launching the command, the Find Similar Objects dialog will appear.
+After launching the command, the Find Similar Objects dialog will open.

 The dialog has three columns; the first (left) column lists the object's parameters, the second (middle) column lists the parameter's current value, and the third (right) column is used to specify how that parameter should be used to select additional objects.
 By default, the Object Kind parameter will be set to Same, with all other parameters set to Any.
 This basically means 'find all objects of the same kind, regardless of other parameteric values'.
 Make changes to narrow the search as required.

 Below the three columns are a number of options that can be set according to the desired operation once the find is executed.
-To select objects according to filter settings in the Find Similar Objects dialog, ensure the Select Matching option is enabled before clicking OK to execute the find.
-Also take note of the Clear Existing option, and ensure it is enabled, unless cumulative selection is required.
+To select objects according to filter settings in the Find Similar Objects dialog, ensure the Select Matched option is enabled before clicking OK to execute the find.
+Also take note of the Clear Existing option and ensure it is enabled unless cumulative selection is required.

 Having found the group of objects required, simultaneous property-editing of multiple objects can be performed using the relevant List panel.

-- The current filtering can be cleared by using the Shift+C keyboard shortcut.
+- The current filtering can be quickly cleared using the Shift+C keyboard shortcut.